lucasrp9054/cryptography_system/README.md

   - In addition to the message, the user must provide the key (in the case of RSA, only the two prime numbers needed for key generation can be provided).

 ## Development:
-The algorithm will be developed using the Java programming language.
+The algorithm will be developed using the Python programming language.